Can You Buy a House With No Money Down? Zero Down Mortgage Options Explained

 USDA Loans

 USDA loans are offered by the United States Department of Agriculture.
-They’re also known as rural mortgages because they’re used for buying homes and agricultural properties in rural areas of the country.
+They’re also known as rural development loans because they’re used for buying homes and agricultural properties in rural areas of the country.
 The program offers two types of loans for single-family housing—direct and guaranteed loans—and is intended to help individuals making below a certain income purchase homes in rural areas.

 USDA loan benefits

-USDA loans offer several attractive advantages for eligible buyers.
 Here are the key benefits of USDA loans:

 - No down payment required